Author and Local NW Florida Historian

 Like many small communities in the south, the aftermath of World War II saw major changes in lifestyles.
 Younger members of the families moved to find jobs and live in areas that provided more amenities.
 Today, it can be hard to find this beautiful area of the Florida panhandle.
 While the southern area of Oak Grove encompasses part of Highway 2, the majority of what was once the heart of Oak Grove is up Yellow River Baptist Church Rd, deep in the woods.
 The church, now 177 years old, is still there and still providing services every Sunday.
 And their homecomings every June still bring descendants of the early families back to worship together.

-I've been busy extracting the area around Oak Grove from the early 20th century censuses and trying to track the various schools that were in the area, both black and white.
+I've been busy extracting records for the area around Oak Grove from the early 20th century censuses and trying to track the various schools that were in the area, both black and white.
 I am also beginning to create a list of people from the 19th century censuses to research in the Santa Rosa Co. land records to locate these families geographically.
 Newspapers from the area have yielded some materials but I would love there to be more.
-Still hoping to publish by next year this time.
+Still hoping to publish by the end of next year.

 Research has been slow, but steady.
 I've been spending a fair amount of my writing time on the Yellow River Baptist Church records project but thankfully the two projects aren't mutually exclusive.
 I have moved the publishing date to the end of 2018 to give me a bit more time to research before I start writing.